Common questions answered just for transfers

 How many credits can I transfer?

-We accept a maximum of 90 credits on transfer, up to 40 of which may be open electives (not fulfilling either a general education or program requirement)
+We accept a maximum of 90 credits on transfer, up to 40 of which may be open electives (not fulfilling either a general education or program requirement).
+Login to Transferology to see how your courses will transfer, and contact us with any questions.

 How can I find out which of my credits will transfer?